ziad-saab/react-intro-workshop/README.md

 When all this is wired up, you've basically created an **[inverse data flow](https://facebook.github.io/react/docs/thinking-in-react.html#step-5-add-inverse-data-flow)** between your components: a child component is communicating to a parent component using a function that was passed down to it as a prop.

 * Step 6: closing the loop
 Now that your `GithubSearch` component is aware of the new search value, modify the `_handleSearch` method.
 Instead of simply `console.log`ging the value, use `this.setState` to set the value of the `user` state.
 This will trigger a re-render of your `GithubSearch` component.
 When it gets re-rendered, `this.state.user` will be set to the value that was in the form.
-The value will be used by render in the following expression: `{this.state.user ? <GithubUser username={this.state.user}/> : null}`.
-Since `user` is now set, `render` will output a `GithubUser` component.
+The value will be used by render in the following expression: `{this.state.user ? <GithubProfile username={this.state.user}/> : null}`.
+Since `user` is now set, `render` will output a `GithubProfile` component.
 When this component gets output, its `componentDidMount` function will be called.
 It will do its AJAX call and output the user box :)

 Here's an example of it "working":

 ![github-search](http://i.imgur.com/J0Vel9g.gif)

 :warning: **OOPS!
-What's happening?** It seems like our component is working the first time around, but whenever we type a second username, the `GithubUser` component doesn't refresh.
-If you look at the video closely, you'll notice that the `username` prop of the `GithubUser` component *does* get updated.
+What's happening?** It seems like our component is working the first time around, but whenever we type a second username, the `GithubProfile` component doesn't refresh.
+If you look at the video closely, you'll notice that the `username` prop of the `GithubProfile` component *does* get updated.
 So why does this not trigger a new AJAX call??

-Let's check our `GithubUser` component.
+Let's check our `GithubProfile` component.
 The AJAX call is currently being done in **`componentDidMount`**.
 Mount.
 In this case, the component is already mounted in the DOM, the only thing that happened is that its prop has changed.
 When a component's props change, it doesn't get re-mounted in the DOM.
 Its current DOM is modified instead, using the result of the latest call to `render`.
 When this happens, another [React Component lifecycle](https://facebook.github.io/react/docs/component-specs.html) method gets called: [`componentDidUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-componentdidupdate).
 If you implement this function you can trigger a new AJAX call if the component gets updated.

-Here's how to fix your `GithubUser` component:
+Here's how to fix your `GithubProfile` component:

 1. Rename the `componentDidMount` method to `fetchData`
 2. Create a new `componentDidMount` method, and call `this.fetchData` in it